-Menstruation is unrelated to ovulation and no ovulation during menstrual cycle is quite common during young age (adolescence), following childbirth and in women approaching menopause.
+Menstruation is unrelated to ovulation and no ovulation during the menstrual cycle is quite common during young age (adolescence), following childbirth and in women approaching menopause.

-It begins with sperm egg collision and ends with a formation of life called zygote (single mononucleated cell mass)
+It begins with sperm-egg collision and ends with a formation of life called zygote (single mononucleated cell mass)

-The ovum immediately following ovulation is picked up by the fimbrial end of the fallopian tube and is rapidly transported to the ampullary part of the tube.
+The ovum immediately the following ovulation is picked up by the fimbrial end of the fallopian tube and is rapidly transported to the ampullary part of the tube.

 Out of this elite community, only one lucky member is allowed to get into the mature egg.